 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 It’s not often that banks give you free money besides your monthly interest income from savings accounts and bank CDs.
-One way is opening new checking accounts and savings accounts for one-time bank bonuses.
+One way to get more money is by opening new checking and savings accounts for one-time bank bonuses.
 These exciting offers can put extra cash into your pocket.
-But, are bank bonuses worth it?
+And, if you already have a relationship with some of these banks, you may be able to earn a substantial targeted offer.
+But, are bank bonuses really worth it?
 Let’s look at the details.

 How Bank Bonuses Work